GoodSync Connect Manual

 GoodSync Explorer

-* You can browse all files on these computers, in all folders.
+- You can browse all files on these computers, in all folders.

 GoodSync Jobs and Client-Server

+The Client is the Device (Computer) where the Job runs.
 It must be alive and online only to run this Job.

-It does not run any Jobs itself, it just answers file requests from Client.
+The Server is the Device (Computer) that serves files to a Client.
+It does not run any Jobs itself and just answers file requests from the Client.

-Sleep should usually be disabled on Servers, if you want it to be always available.
+Sleep should usually be disabled on Servers if you want it to be always available.

-In our example hp-work will be Server.
+In our example, the "hp-office" will be the Server.

-* Click the 'Analyze' button to see the differences between the folders.
+- Click the "Analyze" button to see the differences between the folders.

-* Click the 'Sync' button to confirm the sync actions proposed by GoodSync.
+- Click the "Sync" button to confirm the sync actions proposed by GoodSync.

 GSTP Protocol